Queueing in the Mist: Buffering and Scheduling with Limited Knowledge: Introduction

 In data center network architectures such as PortLand~\cite{PortLand}, ingress switches query a cache for an application-to-location address resolution.
 A cache miss, which is unpredictable by nature, results in forwarding of the packet to the switch software or to a central controller, which performs a few additional processing cycles before the packet can be transmitted.
 Similarly, in the realm of Software Defined Networks, ingress switches query a cache for obtaining rules for a packet~\cite{DIFANE}, which may also depend on priorities~\cite{ETHANE}.
 In such a case, a cache miss results in additional processing until the rules are retrieved and the profit from the packet is known.

 In spite of this increased heterogeneity, and the fact that the processing requirement of a packet might not be known in advance, these characteristics usually become known once some initial processing is performed.
 This behavior is common in many of the applications just described.
 Furthermore, for traffic corresponding to the same flow, it is common for characteristics to be unknown when the first few packets of the flow arrive at a network element, and once these properties are unraveled, they become known for all subsequent packets of this flow.
+It therefore follows that only part of the arriving packets has unknown characteristics upon arrival, which become known after parsing.

 In this work we address such scenarios where the characteristics of some arriving traffic are unknown upon arrival, and are only revealed when a packet has undergone some initial processing (parsing), ``causing the mist to clear''.
 We model and analyze the performance of algorithms in such settings, and in particular we develop online scheduling and buffer management algorithms for the problem of maximizing the profit obtained from delivered packets, and provide guarantees on their expected performance using competitive analysis.